 “One of the major results we found is that when high winds would come from the major weather systems, it pushed the ice around, and that would cause mixing in the ocean,” said Walden.
 “Warmer water, from about 40 meters down, was getting mixed up and we actually saw a couple inches of ice melt in the winter.
 That means the ice isn’t growing at a time when it should be growing.
 We were really making the first measurements of processes in the new Arctic.”

 Walden was one of more than a dozen scientists from around the globe who visited the Norwegian researchers during the expedition.
 A specialist in remote atmospheric sensing, he brought a number of instruments to take cloud measurements, including a ceilometer to measure cloud height and a LIDAR, which beams a laser at clouds to determine their properties and composition.
 Under the right conditions, he could determine whether the clouds were icy, liquid, or a combination of both.

 The composition of clouds affects a important phenomenon in climate science known as cloud radiative forcing.
 Dense clouds at lower elevations will generally reflect solar radiation and cool the surface of the Earth.
-High, thin clouds allow solar radiation to pass through, and radiate reflected radiation back to the surface, warming it.
+High, thin clouds allow solar radiation to pass through, and reflect radiation back to the surface, warming it.
 When liquid clouds are present, they have a significant impact on the surface temperature, particularly during the Arctic winter when there is no sunlight.